Phase and Photon Number Dependent NOON State Localization in Flat Band Lattices: Model and the proposed measurement protocol

 where $I_m^q(z)$ is the intensity at the $q$-th site for the initial excitation at the $m$-th site only.
 Eq.~\eqref{Eqn_3} is an exact mathematical analog of Eq.~\eqref{Eqn_1}.
 All the quantities on the right-hand side of Eq.~\eqref{Eqn_3} can be obtained in a phase-averaged measurement with coherent laser light.

-We further highlight that $G(q,r; m,m')$ can be mapped to the quantum correlations of two indistinguishable anyons~\cite{kwan2024realization}, initially located at two different lattice sites, by setting $|f_1(\phi)\!-\!f_2(\phi)|\!=\!\alpha$.
-The special cases of bosonic and fermionic correlations~\cite{bromberg2009quantum, keil2010photon, shit2024probing} are obtained for $\alpha=0$ and $\pi$, respectively.
+We further highlight that $G(q,r; m,m')$ can be mapped to the quantum correlations of two indistinguishable anyons~\cite{kwan2024realization}, initially located at two different lattice sites, by considering $|f_1(\phi)\!-\!f_2(\phi)|\!=\!\alpha$; see Appendix~\ref{secS_Anyonic correlation} for details.
+The special cases of bosonic and fermionic correlations~\cite{bromberg2009quantum, keil2010photon, shit2024probing} are obtained for $\alpha\!=\!0$ and $\pi$, respectively.